Build the boot image BOOT.BIN

 ./build_zynqmp_boot_bin.sh fmcomms2_zcu102.sdk/system_top.xsa path/to/u-boot.elf path/to/bl31.elf

 The build output (BOOT.BIN) can be found in the local directory output_boot_bin where you ran the command.
-The folder follows the pattern: hdl/projects/$ADI_PART/$CARRIER/output_boot_bin.
+The folder follows the following pattern if make parameters were not used hdl/projects/$ADI_PART/$CARRIER/output_boot_bin, and this pattern if parameters were used hdl/projects/$ADI_PART/$CARRIER/$PARAM1_PARAM2/output_boot_bin.

 For Versal